SUNET/eduid-developer/README.md

 Building
 --------

-All containers should be built by ci.nordu.net and will be pulled when starting the environment.
+All containers should be built by ci.sunet.se and will be pulled when starting the environment.

 If you need to build docker containers use the Dockerfiles in the repository eduid-dockerfiles.